2022 Wimbledon Championships

 The 2022 Wimbledon Championships was a Grand Slam tier tennis tournament that took place at the All England Lawn Tennis and Croquet Club in Wimbledon, London, United Kingdom.
 Novak Djokovic successfully defended his gentlemen's singles title to claim his 21st major title, defeating Nick Kyrgios in the final.
 Ashleigh Barty was the reigning ladies' champion, but did not defend her title after retiring from professional tennis in March 2022.
 The ladies' singles title was won by Elena Rybakina, who defeated Ons Jabeur in the final.

-This year, the AELTC barred Russian and Belarusian tennis players from competing, because of the 2022 Russian invasion of Ukraine.
+This year, the AELTC barred Russian and Belarusian players from competing because of the Russian invasion of Ukraine.
 In reaction, the WTA, ATP, and ITF withdrew ranking points from the tournament.

-This was the final Wimbledon tournament during the reign of Queen Elizabeth II on her Platinum Jubilee, prior to her death on 8 September of that year.

-From July 2023 onwards, the Wimbledon tournament will now be staged under the reign of King Charles III.

 Tournament

 The tournament was played on grass courts, with all main draw matches played at the All England Lawn Tennis and Croquet Club, Wimbledon from 27 June to 10 July 2022.
 Initial wild card entries were first announced on 14 June 2022.
 Qualifying matches were played from 20 June to 23 June 2022 at the Bank of England Sports Ground in Roehampton.

 The 2022 championships were the 135th edition, the 128th staging of the ladies’ singles championship event, the 54th in the Open Era, and the third Grand Slam tournament of the year.
 The tournament was being run by the International Tennis Federation (ITF) and included in the 2022 ATP Tour and the 2022 WTA Tour calendars under the Grand Slam category, as well as the 2022 ITF tours for junior and wheelchair competitions respectively.
 The tournament consisted of men's (singles and doubles), women's (singles and doubles), mixed doubles, boys' (under 18 – singles and doubles, under 14 – singles), girls' (under 18 – singles and doubles, under 14 – singles), which were a part of the Grade A category of tournaments for under 18, and singles & doubles events for men's and women's wheelchair tennis players.
 This edition marked the return of the gentlemen's and ladies' invitational doubles competitions for the first time since 2019, along with the introduction of a new mixed invitational doubles draw.